 - The content of activities was adjusted according to cultural limitations.

 - Enhanced performance in instrumental daily life activities, improving quality of life in the new socio-economic context.

-- Improved psycho-social skills to better cope with one’s own thoughts and emotions originating by war trauma and displacement.
+- Improved psychosocial skills to better cope with one’s own thoughts and emotions linked to war trauma and displacement.

 - Enhancement of job-related skills.

 Development of specialized occupational therapy evaluation tools and needs assessment methods.